-Consultant
+- ▼ Consultant

-Coordinator
+- ▼ Coordinator

-Dealer
+- ÿ Dealer

-Demonstrator
+- Demonstrator

-Designer
+- ÿ Designer

-Director
+- Director

-Distributor and direct distributor
+- ♥ Distributor and direct distributor

-Instructor
+- ÿ Instructor

-Manager or supervisor
+- ÿ Manager or supervisor

-Representative or sales representative
+- Representative or sales representative

 Self-employed.
-You are self-employed as a direct seller if you meet all of the following conditions:
+You are self-employed as a direct seller if you meet the three conditions listed earlier in this section.
+This generally means you have to pay self-employment tax (discussed later under Business Taxes).